Check out the quick guide from Academic Writer on the basics of formatting an APA paper, just click on the screenshot below:

 Citations in APA are formatted on a References page.

-Organize sources - Remember to record citation information for every paper you intend to use.
+Organize sources - Remember to record citation information for every paper you intend to use in your work..
 Use notecards or a digital method to keep track of information you intend to use.
 Create a labeling scheme for your sources so that you credit the proper source.

 Note page numbers - Page numbers are required for quotes.
 Although they are not required for paraphrases, APA encourages their use.